 - 175 Main St, Salt Lake City, UT 84111, USA

+We are looking for a dynamic Admissions Advisor to join our team May 13th 2019.
 This position serves as a first point of contact for the Admissions department, providing superior customer service to prospective students.
 The Admissions Advisor contributes to the effective recruitment and enrollment of new students to Nightingale College.
 This position requires a highly energetic person with a strong work ethic and excellent organizational skills.

 Reporting to the Admissions Manager, the Admissions Advisor participates in College-wide and departmental activities and meetings as needed.